In an isolated bluff-country valley, reached only by small, winding roads, lies one of Minnesota's favorite getaways.

 As often as not, vacationing couples find they're in a mixed marriage: One likes to shop, one likes to bike or hike.

 What to do?
-I've seen dozens of men patiently waiting on benches as their wives and girlfriends scour the shops, although these days, women are just as likely to ditch their husbands to travel with their girlfriends.
+I've seen dozens of men patiently waiting on benches as their wives and girlfriends scour the shops.

 But it needn't be an either/or proposition.
-Pick one of the destinations below, and you'll find both great shopping and great riding (or running, or skating) routes, along with great restaurants in which to relax afterward.
+Pick one of the destinations below, and you'll find both great shopping and great riding (or running, or skating) routes, plus great restaurants in which to relax afterward.